ArduPilot/ardupilot_wiki/dev/source/docs/using-sitl-for-ardupilot-testing.rst

 GPS for the 2nd UART.
 You can find the SITL serial port mappings :ref:`here <learning-ardupilot-uarts-and-the-console>`

 Any of the 8 UARTs can be configured in this way, using serial0 to serial7.
-The standard serial ports SERIAL1 and SERIAL2 are uartC and uartD respectively.

 Typically serial devices can be connected to a computer's USB port through an FTDI adapter, but note that these generally do not support half-duplex.